nhd79/discord-time-bot/README.md

 - `/time`: Convert one or two times to Discord time or time range format.
 - `/datetime`: Convert a single date/time to Discord full date and time format.
+- `/settimezone`: Set your timezone using a UTC offset dropdown for accurate time conversion.
 - Uses [chrono-node](https://github.com/wanasit/chrono) for natural language date parsing.

 ## Setup